martino-vic/mutle/README.md

 # wordlists for the mari wordle

+## Contents:

 - wordlists are a courtesy of Jeremy Bradley, src: https://www.univie.ac.at/maridict/site-2014/book.php?int=0
 - play at: https://mari-wordle.anvil.app/
-- mutle.py: contains the source code of the anvil web app.
-To create a wordle for your own language, all it takes is to paste your own wordlist into function readall() and readtgt() and define the characters of your keyboard in the variable keybrd.
+- mutle.py: contains the backend code of the anvil web app.

-#Todo
+## Todo:

 - return a 5\*5 grid of coloured buttons with letters in them instead of strings and heart-emojis
 - colour keyboard green, yellow and gray after each guess